-Adults that are aged 56 - 69 years of age are able to take part in group 1, , 7 and 9, however enrolment into groups 1 and 7 is completed.
+Adults that are aged 18 - 55 years are able to take part in group 4, 5a, 5b, 5c, 5d, 6 or 11.
+We have completed enrolment into groups 4 and 5a, 5b, 5c and 6.
 In order to be enrolled in the study;

-you must be willing to allow the investigators to discuss your medical history with your General Practitioner (GP)

-- for females of childbearing potential only, willingness to practice continuous effective contraception during the study and a negative pregnancy test on the day(s) of screening and vaccination - you agree to refrain from blood donation during the course of the study
+- you must be willing to allow the investigators to discuss your medical history with your General Practitioner (GP) - for females of childbearing potential only, willingness to practice continuous effective contraception during the study and a negative pregnancy test on the day(s) of screening and vaccination - you agree to refrain from blood donation during the course of the study